x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/integrate-office-365-with-an-email-add-on-service.md

 7. Click **Next**.
 The **Authenticating sent email** screen appears.

-8. Verify that the option **By verifying that the subject name of the certificate that the sending server uses to authenticate with Office 365 matches the domain entered in the text box below (recommended)** is chosen.
+8. Verify that **By verifying that the subject name of the certificate that the sending server uses to authenticate with Office 365 matches the domain entered in the text box below (recommended)** is chosen.

 9. Enter the certificate domain that the email add-on service gave to you when you enrolled in the service (for example, S5HG3DCG14H8S1R2303RZHM4RX.smtp.contososignatureservice.com).